Acute limb ischaemia: Medical management

 For secondary prevention of ALI, long-term anticoagulation and management of atherosclerosis must be considered.

 Prognosis

-There is a high risk of mortality and cardiovascular events in those with limb ischemia.
-At one year, around 20-25% will die and 25-30% will need major amputation.
+There is a high risk of mortality and cardiovascular events in those with critical limb ischemia.
+At one year, around 20–25% will die and 25–30% will need major amputation.

 Epidemiology

 The major cause of acute limb ischaemia is arterial embolism (80%), while arterial thrombosis is responsible for 20% of cases.
 In rare instances, arterial aneurysm of the popliteal artery has been found to create a blood clot or embolism resulting in ischaemia.